 The greatest difference of betting WIN and PLACE is that the range and difference of odds of each horse are distinct.
 For instance, the final WIN odd of the most unpopular can be more than 1000 while the greatest final PLACE odd in our record is only 121.
 Although the accuracy of predicting top 3 horse has almost 50% which is satisfactory while the money loss is much greater than the money gained.
-Overall, the simulation shows that the profitability of gambling based on the prediction with error checking does outperform the public intelligence while still no profit can be generated.
+Overall, the simulation shows that the profitability of gambling based on the prediction only does not as high as public intelligence while the losing rate is better than random betting.

-4.7 Summary
+4.5 Summary

-In summary, the procedure of time prediction model training is successful since the decision tree is validated to split the data based on the features that determine the finishing time by inspecting the structure of a decision and the decision path.
+In summary, the procedure of time prediction model training is successful since the decision tree is validated to split the data based on the features that determines the finishing time by inspecting the structure of a decision and the decision path.
 Furthermore, the training data is well fitted into the random forest model which is verified by the high explained variance score.